wp-plugins/video-thumbnails/readme.txt

 Video Thumbnails makes it easy to automatically display video thumbnails in your template.
 When you publish a post, this plugin will find the first video embedded and locate the thumbnail for you.
 Thumbnails can be saved to your media library and set as a featured image automatically.
 There's even support for custom post types and custom fields!

 **New!** [Video Thumbnails Pro](https://refactored.co/plugins/video-thumbnails) gives you even more power.
-Enjoy features like maximum image sizes, more powerful bulk scanning options, a customizable upload directory, and more!
+Enjoy features like maximum image sizes, widescreen cropping, more powerful bulk scanning options, a customizable upload directory, and more!

 Video Thumbnails currently supports these video services: